barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

 </component>
 ```

   1. The implementation class of our component.
 It is optional as our component may just be a generic component that contribute to others.
-That's the case of all single contribution in Nuxeo.
+That's the case of all single contributions in Nuxeo.
   2. The service that this component provides.

-If we want that component to be deployed, we have to append it to the list of component that are deployed in our bundle.
+If we want that component to be deployed, we have to append it to the list of components that are deployed in our bundle.
 We can do that by editing the `MANIFEST.MF` file of our bundle, located in `src/main/resources/META-INF`:

 ```
 Bundle-ActivationPolicy: lazy